alfredodeza/huggingface-deploy-azure/README.md

 _Take advantage of insta-scaling for live inferencing_

+This repository and its examples are part of the [MLOps Coursera specialization offered by Duke University](https://www.coursera.org/specializations/mlops-machine-learning-duke)

 Learn how to deploy an ML container with FastAPI and deploy it to [Azure Container Apps](https://docs.microsoft.com/azure/container-apps/overview?WT.mc_id=academic-0000-alfredodeza) with GitHub Actions.
 This repository gives you a good starting point with a Dockerfile, GitHub Actions workflow, and Python code.

 ## Generate a PAT